Design Decision: Provisioning Model for Image Management

-When using MCS for persistent machines, there are two possible approaches - using fast clones or full clones (introduced in version 7.11).
-While fast clones with MCS provides the benefit of small storage footprint and fast create and reset times (small delta disks), storage migration / backups / high-availability is more complicated in this deployment model.
-Since this is often a requirement for dedicated / persistent machines, full clones with MCS is usually recommended approach to persistent desktops.
-You can read more about difference between fast and full clones in article CTX224040.
+When using MCS for persistent machines, there are two possible approaches - using fast clones or full clones.
+While fast clones with MCS provide the benefit of small storage footprint and fast create and reset times (small delta disks), storage migration / backups / high-availability is more complicated in this deployment model.
+Since this is often a requirement for dedicated / persistent machines, full clones with MCS are the recommended approach to persistent desktops.
+You can read more about the difference between fast and full clones in article CTX224040.

 Recommended model: MCS

 Citrix Provisioning is available under the Citrix Virtual Apps and Desktops entitlement, and is licensed per target device.
 Each provisioned target device checks out a single Citrix Cloud license, whether it is a data center running Windows Server, or a desktop running a Windows desktop version.
 For more information, read Products and License Models.